mattcooperdev/oh-baby/README.md

 ![Game Area](assets/md-images/game.png)

-- When an answer is input, the User will get visual clarification of their answer with the relevant colours (the text will change colour to suit accessibility).
+- When an answer is input, the User will get visual clarification of their answer with the relevant colours displayed (the text will change colour to suit accessibility).
 If they are colourblind and cannot distinguish between red and green, the User will also get a message appear on the screen to let them know if they got it right or wrong.
+A tally of the correct and incorrect answers is also displayed.

 ![Answer](assets/md-images/answer.png)

 ### Results Modal
-- Once the game is completed and all 10 questions are answered, a results modal will show.
+- Once the User has answered 10 questions, the game will end and a results modal will show.
 - If a name has been input at the start of the game, they will see that appear after "Good job ___ !.
 Their score will also be displayed, with the option to restart the quiz if they wish.
+This will take them back to the main page so a User can leave at this point if they so wish.

 ![Results Modal](assets/md-images/results.png)